RetroDECK/ES-DE/INSTALL.md

 make
 ```

-To generate a `Debug` build, run this instead:
+To generate a debug build, run this instead:
 ```
 cmake -DCMAKE_BUILD_TYPE=Debug .
 make
 ```
 Keep in mind though that a debug version will be much slower due to all compiler optimizations being disabled.

-Running `make -j6` (or whatever number of parallel jobs you prefer) speeds up the compilation time (if you have cores to spare).
+Running `make -j6` (or whatever number of parallel jobs you prefer) speeds up the compilation time if you have cores to spare.

 ## Building on Windows